Developer Guide

 Note: If the instruction type is a Daily Timetable Instruction, then Step 5 will only be executed once for a specific day.

-Otherwise, for a Weekly Timetable Instruction, the process in Step 5 will be repeated for each day in the DaysOfWeekEnum
+Otherwise, for a Weekly Timetable Instruction, the process in Step 5 will be repeated for each day in the DaysOfWeekEnum.

-objects have been collected, the application will sort all the user Link
+Once all the relevant Link objects have been collected, the application will sort all the user Link according to its startTime to allow a more convenient viewing.

 4.1.2 Design Consideration